Jalapeno-Cheese Bread with a Little Help from a Bread Machine

 Sealing the seams and repositioning cheese with fingers.Pin

 Pinch the seams to seal them.
-Fold up each end and seal, also.
+Fold up each end and seal it.
 Wherever you see exposed chunks of cheese, pull the dough over the cheese and seal with your fingers.
 All larger chunks of cheese should be covered to prevent a cheesy eruption in the oven.
 This process is illustrated in the video.

 shaped loaf in a loaf pan ready for the final rise.Pin